 I also have a Tiffen neutral density (ND) filter kit.
 ND filters are essentially grey-toned filters designed to absorb light as it passes through the lens, allowing you to shoot at wider f-stops in brighter conditions.

 GoPro is the industry standard when it comes to action cameras and it’s easy to see why.
 They are tough, reliable and come with a wealth of accessories and mounts.
 The video stabilisation is outstanding and the voice commands are particularly useful.
 We’ve used our GoPros in a range of locations, from freezing conditions in the Polar Regions to diving and snorkelling trips in the Great Barrier Reef and Galápagos Islands.
 It never lets us down.

 I spent years trying to find the trade-off between a suitably large and sturdy collapsible tripod that was also lightweight and small enough to fit into backpacks and be carried around the world.
 In 2015, Kia bought me the Slik Sprint Pro for my birthday and since then I’ve loved her just that little bit more!

-I also have something similar to this flexible Gorillapod for my tough cam.
+I also have something similar to this flexible Gorillapod for our GoPro.

 I’ve used other backpack-style camera bags in the past, but was either unable to fit everything in or found it difficult to access my gear as quickly as I needed.
-I love the laptop compartment of the F-stop as it’s safe and secure, while the whole backpack remains geared towards the adventure photographer with all-important over-the-shoulder access.
-There’s a waterproof cover as well.
+I love the compartmentalised F-stop backpacks as they are spacious, durable, safe and secure, while the entire system is geared towards the adventure photographer.

 SD + microSD cards